 After lunch, you will visit the Olive Oil Museum with your guide.
 In a 19th-century cistern, the roots of a seggianese olive grow freely in the void.
 The olive tree in the cistern is the world’s largest plant fed with aeroponic technology.

 |When||Everyday – duration 4 hours|

 Price per person: € 47

 Italia Delight allows you to book tailor-made food and wine experiences and foodie holidays with top Italian Food Experts.

 - Create your own customised tour with this olive oil experience.

 The Food Expert:

-My passion for olive trees originates from the “bruschetta” (slices of toasted bread) that my grandparents and parents prepared when I was a child, from the days spent playing around the trees.
-Our olive groves are located in Seggiano, a small village of a thousand inhabitants at the foot of Mount Amiata in the province of Grosseto.
-The native variety of this territory is the Olivastra Seggianese, cultivated by Benedictine monks since 1300 BC.
-At the farm, I will welcome you to taste the Seggiano olive oil and get to know my corner of paradise in Tuscany.
+My passion for olive trees stems from the bruschetta my grandparents and parents used to prepare for me, from the days spent playing among the olive trees and Tuscan olives.
+Our olive groves are located in Seggiano, a small village of about a thousand souls at the foot of Mount Amiata on the Grosseto side.
+The native variety of the area is the Olivastra di Seggiano, cultivated by Benedictine monks since 1300 BC.

 Cancellation policy: all bookings can be cancelled within 3 days from the start date of the experience.
 Read the Terms and Conditions.